VILENS: Visual, Inertial, Lidar, and Leg Odometry for All-Terrain Legged Robots: Introduction

 \subsection{Contributions}

-This paper makes the following contributions, significantly extending our previous work \cite{Wisth2020icra}: \begin{itemize} \item A novel factor based on joint kinematic measurements which, in contrast to \cite{Wisth2020icra}, is fully integrated into the cost function, rather than being received from an external filter.
-A full derivation of the noise propagation from the joint states is also provided in the Appendix. \item Support and testing on a wider range of sensor modalities, including fisheye cameras and lidar odometry.
-To the best of our knowledge, this is the first smoothing algorithm to combine inertial, legged, visual and lidar data into a single factor graph.
+This paper makes the following contributions, significantly extending our previous work \cite{Wisth2020icra}: \begin{enumerate} \item A novel factor that incorporates joint kinematic measurements.
+In contrast to the work in \cite{Wisth2020icra}, this factor computes base velocities from the joint states, rather than taking them from an external filter.
+This avoids potential correlation due to double IMU usage and allows better modeling of the noise associated with the kinematics.
+A full derivation of the noise propagation is also provided in the Appendix. \item Support and testing on a wider range of sensor modalities, including fisheye cameras and lidar.
+To the best of our knowledge, this is the first smoothing algorithm to combine inertial, legged, visual, and lidar data into a single factor graph.
+In particular, in addition to the high-frequency lidar feature tracking from \cite{Wisth2020lidar}, we also introduce a lidar odometry factor for low frequency accurate lidar registration.
 The wide support of complementary sensor modalities is the key to operation in adverse operational conditions, such as the DARPA SubT Challenge. \item Extensive evaluation in a broad set of scenarios including different models of the ANYmal quadruped.
-We tested the algorithm online and integrated with both a dynamic perceptive controller \cite{Gangapurwala2020} and an autonomous exploration planner \cite{Dang2020gbplanner}. \end{itemize}
+In contrast to the work in \cite{Wisth2020icra}, which was validated only on datasets, we tested the algorithm onboard the robot and integrated it with both a dynamic perceptive controller \cite{Gangapurwala2020} and an autonomous exploration planner \cite{Dang2020gbplanner}. \end{enumerate}

-The remainder of this article is presented as follows: in Section \ref{sec:related-work} we review the literature on legged state estimation with a focus on sensor fusion via smoothing methods and contact modeling; Section \ref{sec:problem-statement} formally defines the problem addressed by the paper and provides the required mathematical background; Section \ref{sec:twist-factors} describes the factors used in our proposed graph formulation; Section \ref{sec:implementation} presents the implementation details of our system; Section \ref{sec:results} presents the experimental results and an interpretation of them; Section \ref{sec:conclusions} concludes with final remarks.
+The remainder of this article is presented as follows: in Section \ref{sec:related-work} we review the literature on legged state estimation with a focus on sensor fusion via smoothing methods and contact modeling; Section \ref{sec:problem-statement} formally defines the problem addressed by the paper and provides the required mathematical background; Section \ref{sec:twist-factors} describes the factors used in our proposed graph formulation; Section \ref{sec:implementation} presents the implementation details of our system; Section \ref{sec:results} presents the experimental results and discussion; Section \ref{sec:conclusions} concludes with final remarks.